Product

 1. Immediate Savings vs. Future Rewards

 When considering discounts vs cashback, the first benefit for consumers is how they experience savings.
-Discounts provide immediate gratification, customers feel rewarded instantly as they pay less at checkout.
+Discounts provide immediate gratification; customers feel rewarded instantly as they pay less at checkout.
 This can be especially appealing for price-sensitive shoppers who expect lower prices and are focused on short-term budgeting.

 On the other hand, cashback offers delayed rewards.
 Customers may receive money back, store credit, or loyalty points after their purchase.
 While the benefit is not immediate, it creates a sense of anticipation and encourages long-term engagement, rewarding customers for continued interaction with the brand.